algol60/reconst/gen-sphinx/README.md

 The `make_rest.py` script requires two parameters:

-* The root of the Constellation source.
+* --indir: the root of the Constellation source.
 This is where it starts looking for subdirectories containing `package-info.java` files.
-* An existing (preferably empty) directory to output the converted `.rst` files to.
+* --outdir" an existing (preferably empty) directory to output the converted `.rst` files to.

+Optional parameter:

+* --index: specify this to create `index.rst` table-of-contents files for each directory level.

+Constellation is designed to be modular: the Core provides the base code, then extra modules can be added.
+For example, a biology-specific or social-networking-specific set of modules can be layered in.
+These can provide their own set of help files.

+At help build time, the help files are copied into a single directory tree.
+Generally, Core will have `index.rst` files which contain a `toctree::` directive.
+Other layers should not contain `index.rst` files, otherwise they'll overwrite Core (unless this is what you want, of course).
+Other layers can contain `index.rst` files, as long as they are in different places to Core's `index.rst` files.

 For example: